tristanmyers/tristanmyers/README.md

 ### What I'm working on
 - I'm currently working on an ecommerce website, it's being built with react and tailwindcss, this will be for learning react so I will not be doing a backend.
-- (Not started) A custom browser homepage that will make my browsing habits easier, as well as being a news aggregator.
-Not sure of the tech stack yet.
+- A custom browser homepage that will make my browsing habits easier, as well as being a news aggregator.
+Preact, Nodejs, Typescript, MongoDB, Tailwind.

 ### What I'm learning
 #### Currently improving